 Riverside Bartending School has an excellent reputation with our bartending certification because of the time we spend with our students.
-Many bars and restaurants will not hire form bartending schools but they hire from us.
-Our certification is very respected for many reasons.
-For example, when one of our graduates finds their first job and they need help learning a signature drink list we help them at the school.
-This ensures the student is successful when they show up their first night at their new bartending job.
+Many bars and restaurants will not hire form bartending schools, but they hire from us.
+Our certification is respected for many reasons.
+For example, when one of our graduates finds their first job, and they need help learning a signature drink list, we help them at the school.
+This helps to ensure that the student is successful when they show up their first night at their new bartending job.
 We also do the same thing for wine lists.
-We will help our graduates learn the wine list at any restaurant they work at.
+We will help our graduates learn the wine list at any restaurant for which they work.
 Employers love us because they save big bucks on training.
 Our combined bartending courses are always free for life after enrollment is completed.

 POINT OF SALE TRAINING

 Point of sale training is one of the bartending courses we teach.
-We do not know of another bartending school who teaches Point of Sales but it is absolutely necessary to know this skill.
-With our state of the art Micros point of sale system to teach students how to keep track of the money, we rise above other schools that have nothing.
-We teach students how to open and close tabs, cash out their tips given to them on credit card, make custom drinks inside the POS machine, how to transfer a guest from the bar to the restaurant, taking care of a table that wants to split the tab 5 different ways, and many other difficult procedures for a novice.
+We do not know of another bartending school that teaches Point of Sales, but it is necessary to understand this skill.
+With our state of the art Micros point of sale system, students learn how to keep track of the money; we rise above other schools that have nothing.
+We teach students how to open and close tabs, cash out their tips given to them on a credit card, make custom drinks inside the POS machine, how to transfer a guest from the bar to the restaurant, taking care of a table that wants to split the tab five different ways and many other complicated procedures for a novice.